apache/apisix/docs/en/latest/plugins/skywalking.md

 The SkyWalking plugin has been disabled now.
 The step works in the same fashion for other plugins.

-If you want to disable SkyWalking plugin totally, for example, stopping the background report timer, you will need to comment out the plugin in the `config.yaml`:
+If you want to completely disable the SkyWalking plugin, for example, stopping the background report timer, you will need to comment out the plugin in the `config.yaml`:

 ```yaml